 How Can I learn Finite Element Analysis?
 The Complete Guide

-One of the most asked questions by beginners in mechanical engineering is how to learn Finite Element Analysis.
-This process is not easy, especially if you want to learn by yourself and not in university, but with motivation, anything can be learned.
+One of the most asked questions by beginners in engineering simulation is how to learn Finite Element Analysis.
+This process is not easy, especially if you want to learn by yourself and not in university, but with motivation, it can be achieved.

-This article aims to be a list of valuable resources such as books, papers, validation examples and more that can help you learn or improve your knowledge about FEA.
-It is important to note that most often, FEM is used more commonly in solid mechanics problems, in comparison to fluid mechanics problems.
+This article aims to be a list of valuable resources such as books, papers, validation examples, and more that can help you learn or improve your knowledge about FEA.
+It is important to note that FEM is used more commonly in solid mechanics problems, in comparison to fluid mechanics problems.
 There are several generic resources and guidance available on the Internet but most of these are based on the one-size-fits-all theory.
-Firstly, it is important to understand the perspective of the learner: designer, hobbyist, engineer, mathematician or programmer perspectives.
+Firstly, it is important to understand the perspective of the learner, whether we’re talking about a designer, hobbyist, engineer, mathematician or programmer.

-To start with, SimScale provides an easy-to-use cloud-based platform that provides an interactive interface suitable for FEM simulations.
+For its application, SimScale provides an easy to use cloud-based platform that provides an interactive interface suitable for FEM simulations.
 A starting guide for SimScale can be found in the blog article “Learn SimScale in 30 days” and YouTube video “Getting started with SimScale“.

 Engineer, Designer & Hobbyist Perspective to Finite Element Analysis

-For a professional engineer, designer or hobbyist, the most important aspect is to understand the right way to set up a problem.
-For someone using FEA from this perspective, an FEA tool is a black-box into which appropriate inputs are provided and corresponding outputs are analyzed to make design decisions.
-This corresponds to most of the industrial design departments where FEA is used in design and marketing decisions.
+For a professional engineer, designer, or hobbyist, the most important aspect is to understand the right way to set up a problem.
+For someone using FEA from this perspective, an FEA tool is a black box into which appropriate inputs are provided and corresponding outputs are analyzed to make design decisions.
+This corresponds to most of the industrial design departments where FEA is used.

 Hence, it is paramount to understand the pre- and post-processing aspects of the process in great detail.
-Any computer program runs on the philosophy of garbage in and garbage out.
-Thus, if the inputs are not well understood, one will end up dealing with results that do not make sense in a physical manner.
+Any computer program runs on the philosophy of garbage in, garbage out (GIGO).
+Thus, if the inputs are not well understood, one will end up dealing with results that don’t make sense physically.
 In addition, the job description of most engineers or designers does not entail debugging the backend FEA program but only to use the results.
-Hence, it is even more significant to be sure of the correctness of the pre-processing.
+This is why it’s even more important to be sure of the correctness of the pre-processing.